nuke-ops/Nostra-13/tgui/docs/component-reference.md

 ### `Button.Confirm`

-A button with an extra confirmation step, using native button component.
+A button with a an extra confirmation step, using native button component.

 **Props:**